-How to Ace Volleyball Tryouts
+Surviving Volleyball Tryouts

-As a volleyball coach, I know that many young players wonder how to make a good impression at tryouts and earn spot on the team.
+As a volleyball coach, I know that many young players wonder how to make a good impression at tryouts and earn a spot on the team.
 Whether you are trying to make the best club team, junior high, freshman, or even varsity team, you may be wondering what the coaches look for in a player.
 You may be confused as to why one girl was selected over another when they have similar abilities.
 I'll give you some tips on impressing the coach and getting the best chance to make the team.

 The most important advice I can give you is to have a good attitude!
 Even if you are not the best player, a coach may give you a spot over someone with superior skills if their attitude sucks and yours doesn't.

-A team is like a family and nobody likes a Debbie Downer.
+A team is like a family, and nobody likes a Debbie Downer.
 I would cut a Debby Downer with superior skills because she will ruin my team and my practices.
-I don't ever want to hear "I don't care", "I suck", or "this sucks."
-Even after tryouts, that kind of attitude will earn you laps and it will stick in the coaches mind when they are considering who to put on the court.
+I don't ever want to hear "I don't care," "I suck," or "this sucks."
+Even after tryouts, that kind of attitude will earn you laps, and it will stick in the coaches' minds when they are considering who to put on the court.

 Nothing irritates me more than a disrespectful player.
 I don't want them on my team.
 Period.